Layers

 StatusCodeWhen

-401UNAUTHENTICATEDMissing or invalid key.
+401UNAUTHENTICATEDMissing or invalid Authorization header.

-403FORBIDDEN_SCOPEKey lacks social:write.
+403FORBIDDEN_SCOPEKey lacks social:write. details.requiredScope names the scope.

 See also